ToanNgo1/project_chatbot_function/README.md

-please run pip install difflib and google for this file to be function
+please run pip install difflib,google,pyautogui for this file to be function